koesterlab/nanopore-qc/report/kmer-mapping.rst

 1. Taxons yield a more saturated color the further away (i.e. more specific) they are from the root node.
 2. Taxons on the same branch get a similar hue.

+Unclassified k-mers or k-mers mapping to taxa that do not have enough abundance to occur in the classification tree are shown as black.

 .. _Kraken: http://ccb.jhu.edu/software/kraken
 .. _HSV: https://en.wikipedia.org/wiki/HSL_and_HSV